Azure/azure-sphere-samples/Samples/PrivateNetworkServices/README.md

 **Note:** If your computer is managed by policies that prevent it from being connected to multiple network interfaces at once, you may need to disable other network interfaces while using this sample.

 **Note:** The samples uses the IP address range 192.168.100.xxx.
-If you have another network adapter that uses the same range, then you will need to either modify the sample or disable the other network adapter temporarily.
+If you have another network adapter that uses the same range, you will need to either modify the sample or disable the other network adapter temporarily.

 ## Test the device's DHCP server